Nights-Software/ns-docs/resources/nightShifts_mdt_v1.md

   On first sync, a council-style **personal id** (e.g. `CIV-`…) can be issued; **identity documents** may be auto-generated when your document types and council rules allow (see server logs for `[MDT Framework]`).
 Existing civilians are **updated** on subsequent loads (name, job, phone, etc., per bridge data).

 - **✅ Framework fines:** Optional **bank/cash** deduction for council fines when a framework player pays—configure `Config.FrameworkFineAccount` in `config.lua` (`ESX` / `QBCore` / `QBox`).

+- **✅ Custom banking (standalone):** If you run a **standalone server with your own banking resource** (or want to override one specific operation on a framework server), the **banking bridge** exposes a `BankingBridge.Custom` slot you can plug into.
+Council fines, balance reads and any future money-moving feature will then go through your code instead of (or in addition to) the framework path.
+See [Custom Banking Bridge](#custom-banking-bridge) below.

 {: .note }
 > Run **`es_extended`**, **`qbx_core`**, or **`qb-core`** on the **same server** as Night Shifts MDT if you want automatic civilian sync.
 Only one framework path is selected (ESX → QBox → QBCore in that order if multiple were present).